mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 ### Method `wallet_recover`

-Recover new wallet, this will rescan the blockchain upon creation
+Recover a wallet.
+This will create a new wallet file and scan the blockchain for associated transactions.

+Note: mnemonic must be specified when recovering a software wallet.

 Parameters: